 Foreign markets present unique challenges that can contribute to higher churn rates.
 Customer churn rates vary from market to market due to cultural differences (specific customer behaviours, expectations, and preferences), language barriers, and payment challenges, which can lead to foreign customers stopping to use a product or service.
 Let’s look at each of these factors in more detail.

 Cultural differences play a significant role in customer churn.
 Customers in foreign markets may have different expectations than those in domestic markets.

 For example, customers prefer products with a lower data limit in regions where Internet bandwidth is low, while they prefer higher data limits in areas where broadband connections are relatively faster and more stable.

-Likewise, customer expectations differ from country to country.
-For instance, customer expectations of customer support and customer experience differ a lot between Japan and the US.
-In the Asian market, customer service is usually offered in person rather than through electronic means, so customers tend to avoid using software that requires them to contact customer support via email or live chat.
+Likewise, expectations of customer support and customer experience differ a lot between cultures.
+Take the case of Japan and the US: In the Asian market, customer service is usually offered in person rather than through electronic means, so customers tend to avoid using software that requires them to contact customer support via email or live chat.

 Identify what drivers customer satisfaction in each market